PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Experiments

 As shown in Table \ref{tab:ablation}, the absence of any strategy of \name results in a performance degradation of the entire framework.
-The absence of the \textit{post-verify} strategy exhibits a pronounced impact on the performance of \name than the \textit{pre-verify} strategy.
-Intuitively, the \textit{pre-verify} strategy makes more contributions when the acceptance rate is relatively low, while the \textit{post-verify} strategy makes more contributions when the two model is effectively aligned.
+The absence of the \textit{post-verify} strategy exhibits a more pronounced impact on the performance of \name than the \textit{pre-verify} strategy.
+We explain the reason for this phenomenon as follows.
+Intuitively, the \textit{pre-verify} strategy makes more contributions when the acceptance rate is relatively low.
+The \textit{pre-verify} strategy can save a target model forward when the first draft token is rejected by the target model.
+Denote the acceptance rate as $\alpha$, and the \textit{pre-verify} strategy will take effect with probability $1-\alpha$.
+Therefore, better alignment between the draft model and the target model will make \textit{pre-verify} strategy less effective.
+However, the \textit{post-verify} strategy makes more contributions when the two models are aligned, i.e., there are more situations in which all draft tokens are accepted by the target model.
 Therefore, the two strategies are complementary and accelerate inference together.

 In our experiments, all the model combinations show great alignment, which leads to the superiority of the \textit{post-verify} strategy.
+As the language models evolve and more speculative decoding methods, the alignment between the draft model and the target model will be better, which further highlights the importance of the \textit{post-verify} strategy.
+Meanwhile, we can further improve the \textit{pre-verify} strategy by pre-verifying multiple draft tokens (similar to the cache pool in Ouroboros and Lookahead Decoding) for more acceleration.
+We leave these as future works.